Overview

 Additionally, when trainings are created in the Hub, these trainings can be owned by one or more groups.
 Owning groups have permission to administrate and manage the training content.
 Note that training visibility and enrollment permissions are defined by roles, not groups.

-You might have a user named Sarah with the role "Coach at Thunderhawks."
-Because of this, she can manage trainings owned by the Thunderhawks group but cannot manage trainings owned by other groups such as "Phoenix Flames" or "Avalanche Alchemists."
+For example, you might have a user named Sarah with the role "Admin (role) at Central District (group)" Because of this, she could manage trainings (and possibly users, if admin role so grants) owned by the Central District group but cannot manage trainings owned by other groups such as "Northern District" or "Coastal District."

-However, you cannot simply add Sarah into the Thunderhawks group without assigning her a specific role—such as "Player at Thunderhawks" or "Coach at Thunderhawks."
+However, you cannot simply add Sarah into the Central District group without assigning her a specific role—such as "Member at Central District" or "Admin at Central District."
 Her role in the group must always be defined.

 Summary